 The AvatarWrapper component wraps everything to do with Avatars into one easy to use component.
-Before, you had to go through all of this just to render a single avatar: MSDN sample.
+Before, you had to go through all of this just to render a single avatar:

 That would very quickly get out of hand in a real game, where you have multiple Avatars running around.
 Something had to be done! :-)